-You can adjust this until you get it operating just the way you want it.
-I like to set mine so that the adjustment knob could be twisted with one finger, which allows me to adjust it quickly and easily.
+You can adjust this until you get it operating the way you want.
+I like to set mine so that the adjustment knob can be twisted with one finger, which allows me to adjust it quickly and easily.

 Step 5: Blade Cutting Depth and Alignment

-To set the blade’s cutting depth using the screw knob on the back, you should hold the plane right up to one-eye aiming towards the light, then close other eye and sight down the length of the sole, turning the knob until you can see just the very tip of the cutting edge protruding from the mouth.
+To set the blade’s cutting depth using the screw knob on the back, you should hold the plane right up to one eye, aiming towards the light, then close the other eye and sight down the length of the sole, turning the knob until you can see just the very tip of the cutting edge protruding from the mouth.

 If one side is protruding more than the other, you should use the alignment lever to angle the blade so that it’s level and straight.
 Then back off the blade by one or two turns and give it a try on a piece of wood, advancing the blade with each pass until you get a shaving.

 To test the alignment, use one side of the blade and then the other, and look for both shavings to be the same thickness.
 When the thickness is the same, the blade is correctly aligned.

 Step 6: Mouth with Frog Adjustment

 The distance between the front of the mouth and the cutting iron can be increased or decreased depending on how much material you want to remove with the blade.
 To adjust it, remove the lever cap iron and cutting iron.
 The part of the plane where both the cutting iron and lever cap iron lay is called the frog.
 There are a couple of screws securing the front to the base of the plane; loosen those screws, and on the back, you’ll see an adjustment screw at the bottom.